Many households in the UK are struggling to save, so Finder’s experts have put together these tips to help you boost your savings.Read more…

 How quickly would common money-saving habits save you enough for a home?

 For many young people in London, buying their own property seems like a distant, unlikely goal.
-While some cite steep house prices as the problem, others blame millennials’ frivolous spending.
+Despite a number of first-time buyer schemes now available, these would-be buyers remain put off by steep house prices, while others believe it’s more to do with the millennial generation’s frivolous spending habits.
 We decided to put these two theories to the test.

 Select a borough on the map below to explore our findings.

 As you can see, the only feasible way to save up for a house is to move in with your parents, which is not always an option.